 The current owner services the route using a 2014 18′ Chevy 3500 (60,000 miles) that is included in the purchase.
 Estimated value is $6,000.
 Common delivery vehicles used for this type of business are box trucks or cargo trailers.
-When considering additional vehicle lease or purchase, Routes For Sale recommends Bush Trucks.
+When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?